New York's 112th State Assembly district

 New York's 112th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Mary Beth Walsh since 2017.

 Geography

 2020s

 District 112 contains portions of Fulton, Saratoga and Schenectady counties.
+The towns of Ballston, Broadalbin, Charlton, Clifton Park, Halfmoon, Galway, Glenville, Milton and Providence are included in this district.

+The district overlaps (partially) with New York's 20th and 21st congressional districts and the 44th, 46th and 49th districts of the New York State Senate.

 2010s

 District 112 contains portions of Saratoga and Schenectady counties.